FraunhoferIWES/foxes/README.md

 conda develop .
 ```

 The last line makes sure that all your code changes are included whenever importing `foxes`.
-Not that the `--solver=libmamba` is not necessary if you have set the `libmamba` solver as
-your default, see above.
+The `--solver=libmamba` is optional.
+Note that it is not necessary if you have set the `libmamba` solver as your default, see above.

 Concerning the `git clone` line, we actually recommend that you fork `foxes` on GitHub and then replace that command by cloning your fork instead.